nostack-dev/minitemplate/README.md

 # ✍️ MiniTemplate - Simple Template Engine

-This guide will walk you through setting up a MiniTemplate project, converting components, adding templates, and finally generating a static `index.html` file.
-The setup is divided into several parts to ease integration and usage.
+This guide will walk you through setting up a MiniTemplate project, adding components, templates, and finally generating a static `index.html` file.
+The setup is streamlined to make it easy for developers to test and get started quickly.

 ## Directory Structure Overview